TassoInMusicProject/tasso-scores/README.md

 data formats, such as MIDI and graphical notation, as well as interfaces to some online analysis tools.
-These scores are a collection madrigals by various composers who set the poems of Torquato Tasso to music, mostly from the 1570's to the 1620's ([see this histogram of publication dates](https://plot.ly/~craigsapp/2/)).
+These scores are a collection madrigals by various composers who set the poems of Torquato Tasso to music, mostly from the 1570's to the 1640's ([see these histograms of publication dates](https://www.tassomusic.org/analysis/publication-date)).

 The `Trm/kern` directory contains the primary format for the digital scores in the Humdrum data format.
 The makefile can create or